How ethnicity affects organ donation

 Organ donation: Why you may wait longer if you're black

-Ashley suffers from kidney failure but a lack of organ donors from BAME (black, Asian and minority ethnic) communities means her doctors have not found a match yet.
+Ashley suffers from kidney failure but a lack of organ donors from BAME communities means her doctors have not found a match.

 -